 Outdoor Water Conservation

-The average US household uses about 30 percent of its water outdoors for watering the lawn, using the hose to wash the car or clear the driveway, and filling swimming pools.
+The average US household uses about 30% of its water outdoors for watering the lawn, using the hose to wash the car or clear the driveway, and filling swimming pools.
 Consider these options for reducing water use outdoors:

-- Less grass, more plants: Covert a portion of your lawn area to perennials, shrubs, or even new trees.
+- Less grass, more plants: Convert a portion of your lawn area to perennials, natives, pollinators, shrubs, or even new trees.
 Once established, these plants require less water and less maintenance than conventional grass.

 - Rain Barrels: Conventional gutter systems direct rainwater from the roof directly into the sewers.
 Disconnecting the downspout and re-directing it into a rain barrel not only reduces the amount of water discharged to the sewer, it also allows that reserved water to be used for irrigation during dry spells.
 SWALCO occasionally offers rain barrels for sale, click here for more information.